How to Fix WordPress Formatting Issues

-Many WordPress users write their content directly into the dashboard without a hitch.
+Many WordPress users write their content directly into the standard post without a hitch.
 However, others have a preferred text editor they wish to use, such as Microsoft Word, Google Docs, Hemingway, and so on.

 To minimize this issue, whenever you paste content into WordPress, you should switch to the Text editor by clicking on the dedicated tab in your post or page:

 After pasting in the content, take a close look at your edit screen and do the following:

 - Seek out and delete any rogue line breaks (designated by the tag ).